 From Quasimodo’s perch on the belfries of Notre-Dame, he (and Dom Frollo) are able to see all of Paris.
 It is central to Paris, and Hugo may be suggesting (ironically) that Notre-Dame is a symbol of the city’s underlying Christianity.
 Just as Quasimodo’s ugliness is deceptive (he’s kind and gentle) and Esmeralda’s heathen ways are trained (she’s the missing daughter of a famous Parisian), Notre-Dame as a symbol of Christianity may be considered a scandalous concept.
 The priest in whose charge the edifice rests in is corrupt, and the novel about Our Lady’s Cathedral is a violent contrast between the “heathen” gypsies, who are actually rather reasonable, and the cruel, unforgiving Christians.
 Appearances can be deceiving.

 I think that simple concept must be the underlying significance of the novel: appearances versus reality.
 As a romantic novel, there is much exaggeration and drama, but in the end, Hugo’s novel gives a sense of irony to the drama.
 The novel provides much to consider.

-There is much more symbolism I haven’t touched upon: the spider and the fly metaphor, the bones turning to dust, even the details of Notre-Dame’s architecture.
+There is much more symbolism I haven’t touched upon: the spider and the fly metaphor, the bones turning to dust, and even the details of Notre-Dame’s architecture.
 There is much that could be dissected in Hugo’s novel.
 Suffice it to say, while I didn’t love it, I was very enthralled by the novel by the time I reached the end.
-I loved Quaismodo and Esmeralda and I couldn’t wait to see how their story was resolved.
+I loved Quasimodo and Esmeralda and I couldn’t wait to see how their story was resolved.